 Music Performance: The Florida Grand Opera

-Conversation: Professor Vanessa Charlot of the University of Mississippi in conversation with award-winning photojournalist Carl-Philippe Juste and others about the art of capturing the everyday.
+Conversation: Professor Vanessa Charlot of the University of Mississippi in conversation with award-winning photojournalist Carl-Philippe Juste and C.W.
+Griffin about the art of capturing the everyday.

 Feb 13, 2026